 But when it comes to hair, the science behind its potential benefits is extremely limited.
-So long as you’re willing to dilute the vinegar to reduce its potential caustic effects on your hair, you may not lose much with an ACV rinse.
+So long as you’re willing to dilute the vinegar to reduce its potential caustic effects on your hair, you may not much with an ACV rinse.

 We wouldn’t trust it as a cure-all to prevent hair loss or promote growth, however.